Search by Keyword

 On September 3rd, 1963, The Beatles recorded "She Loves You" for the BBC yet again, this time in Studio Two of Aeolian Hall in London between 2 and 4:30 pm for the thirteenth edition of "Pop Go The Beatles," which was produced by Terry Henebery and broadcast on September 10th, 1963, between 5 and 5:29 pm.
 Interestingly, another recording of "She Loves You" was also put to tape on the same day between 8 and 10:30 pm for the fifteenth edition of "Pop Go The Beatles," which was produced by Ian Grant and broadcast on September 24th, 1963, between 5 and 5:29 pm.

 The next recording of the song was on September 7th, 1963, at The Playhouse Theatre in London between 1 and 4 pm for "Saturday Club," which was produced by Bernie Andrews and broadcast on October 5th, 1963, between 10 am and 12 noon.
-Next came a recording of the song on October 9th, 1963, at BBC Paris Studio in London between 10 and 11 pm for the radio comedy program "The Ken Dodd Show,"
+Next came a recording of the song on October 9th, 1963, at BBC Paris Studio in London between 10 and 11 pm for the radio comedy program "The Ken Dodd Show," which was broadcast a total of three times: November 3rd, 1963 (between 2:30 and 3 pm), November 6th, 1963 (between 8 and 8:30 pm) and February 1st, 1964 (between 1:10 and 1:40 pm).
+Next came their recording of the song on October 16th, 1963, at The Playhouse Theatre in London between 9 and 10 pm for the BBC show "Easy Beat," which aired on October 20th, 1963 between 10:31 and 11:30 am.

-The Christmas edition of "Saturday Club" also included a new recording of the song, which was taped on December 17th, 1963, at The Playhouse Theatre in London between 3 and 6:30 pm, the recording being produced by Jimmy Grant and Bernie Andrews and broadcast on December 21st, 1963, between 10 am and 12 noon.
+The Christmas edition of "Saturday Club" also included a new recording of the song, which was taped on December 17th, 1963, at The Playhouse Theatre in London between 3 and 6:30 pm, the recording being produced by Jimmy Grant and Bernie Andrews and aired on December 21st of that year between 10 am and 12 noon.
 Also recorded on this day was a wacky medley they called the "Chrimble Mudley," which was a 29-second recording that contained a small bit of each of the Beatles' singles to date, including "She Loves You," along with "Rudolph The Red-Nosed Reindeer," this also being produced by Jimmy Grant and Bernie Andrews.
 Finally, the last BBC recording of "She Loves You" was done on December 18th, 1963, at BBC Paris Studio in London between 7 and 10:30 pm for the first edition of their new radio program "From Us To You," which was produced by Bryant Marriott and broadcast on December 26th, 1963, between 10 am and 12 noon.

 On April 19th, 1964, The Beatles entered IBC Studios in London to record a five-song medley onto three-track tape for them to mime to on an upcoming British TV Special entitled "Around The Beatles."
 This medley included segments of all five British Beatles singles to date, "She Loves You" being the fourth.
 Terry Johnson was balance engineer on the session while Glyn Johns (future producer for the "Let It Be" project) was second engineer and tape operator.

 The next time "She Loves You" was heard at EMI studios was on June 3rd, 1964, but this was for rehearsal purposes only.
 With Ringo having tonsillitis and pharyngitis, Jimmy Nicol was recruited to replace him on their first world tour which started the next day.
-After rehearsing six songs, Nicol passed the audition and off they went to Copenhagen.
+After rehearsing six songs, Jimmy Nicol passed the audition and off they went to Copenhagen.

 While on this tour, but with Ringo back in the fold, they performed at the Hollywood Bowl in Los Angeles, California on August 23rd, 1964.
 This is noteworthy because the performance was recorded for a possible live album to be released in the US by Capitol Records for the Christmas season of 1964.
 This entire show was recorded onto a three-track recording machine with Capitol's vice president Voyle Gilmore and George Martin as producers and Hugh Davies as engineer, a rough remix of the song being done on August 27th, 1964 by Gilmore and Davies to add equalization, reverb and limiting in preperation for this proposed album.
 While this live album didn't get released at the time because of "the technical quality of the tapes," as the press stated at the time, George Martin and engineer Geoff Emerick were given all of the Hollywood Bowl master tapes on January 18th, 1977 to create the album "The Beatles At The Hollywood Bowl" for release later that year.
 They completed the project at AIR London Studios on January 23rd, 1977, this excellent live performance of "She Loves You" being included on side two of the album.